 To see Brit Marling is maybe to love her.
 She's so pretty!
-But I've seen both ANOTHER EARTH (2011) and THE SOUND OF MY VOICE (2011) and was disappointed both times, by scripts that feel way too workshopped, the male actors way too hipster (I want to rampage through the Park Slope Food Co-op like Randy the Ram on his way down the aisles after storming off his deli job in THE WRESTLER), but I'll probably see her next film, THE EAST, anyway, just because I love Brit Marling, particular her hair... and her name.
+But I've seen both ANOTHER EARTH (2011) and THE SOUND OF MY VOICE (2011) and was disappointed both times.
+Their scripts feel way too workshopped, the male actors way too hipster (I want to rampage through the Park Slope Food Co-op like Randy the Ram on his way down the aisles after storming off his deli job in THE WRESTLER), but I'll probably see her next film, THE EAST, anyway.
+Why? just because I love Brit Marling, particular her hair... and her name.

-First the hair, so long and shadowed, with dark blonde roots ranging up to sparking highlights to natural brown like some gorgeous ephemeral romanticist poem.
-She hides it a lot in these films, but mainly so when she busts it out it's like whoa, here comes the sun.
-The last time hair carried a film this well was Sophie Marceau's in THE WORLD IS NOT ENOUGH (see my disclaimed piece The Elektra King Hair Complex).
+First the hair: so long and shadowed, with dark blonde roots ranging up to sparking highlights to natural brown like some gorgeous ephemeral romanticist poem.
+She hides it a lot in these films, but mainly so when she busts it out it's like: whoa, here comes the sun.
+The last time hair carried a film this well was Sophie Marceau's in THE WORLD IS NOT ENOUGH (see my disclaimed Elektra King Hair Complex).
 Second is the name, Brit Marling.
 It practically rolls off the tongue like a drunken kitten.

 Brit also looks--facially--like a girl I used to go with in college, one who drove me crazy from 1986-1988 with her on again off again interest in me.
 Now in hindsight I realize she'd basically she'd hook up with me just to dissuade other guys I knew from hitting on her.
 Whatever, she was beautiful.
 I sat behind her in a few classes and would write love poems to her awesome hair.
-"Hair like whiskey" I wrote, for in the afternoon sun her brown hair glowed golden, as whiskey does if you hold a shot to the light.
+"Hair like whiskey" I wrote, for in the afternoon sun her brown hair glowed golden, as whiskey does if you hold a shot to the morning sun light.
 Whiskey and I had to part ways in 1998 but the girl and I found each other again on Facebook not too long ago and she apologized, which I appreciate.
 She still looks like Marling, a bit, but is older now, of course.
 I guess I am older too, but I can watch these Marling movies and pretend.